TheSavageTeddy/TheSavageTeddy.github.io/content/posts/bsides-canberra-ctf-2023/index.md

 | [prnginko](#prnginko-cryptorev---8-solves)       							| crypto/rev   | 8          |
 | [useless](#useless-rev---9-solves)           					    | rev          | 9          |

-If you want to follow allow/see the binary for yourself, download files here
+If you want to follow along or see the binary for yourself, download files here
 - [`prnginko`](./files/prnginko)
 - [`useless`](./files/useless)